svrnhdl/tails-cold-storage/tails-amnesia.md

 That's it.
 We now have multiple ways of recovering our coins:
 * Backup #2: a clear-text copy of your mnemmonic. **Anyone who has access to these words has access to your coins.**
 * Backup #1: a passphrase-encrypted file that contains a clear-text copy of your mnemmonic. **Anyone who has access to the storage device AND the passphrase has access to your coins.**
-* Tails OS: a passphrase-encrypted volume that contains a clear-text copy of your mnemmonic. **Anyone who has access to the storage device AND the passphrase has access to your coins.**

 Finally, it's time to set up a wallet on our normal computer that we can use to generate addresses and transactions that does NOT contain the seed (private keys).

 ## Watch-only wallet
-You may want to save the master key of your wallet onto the extra backup device.
+Next, save the master key of your wallet onto the extra backup device.
 This needn't be encrypted but this information is sensitive in the sense of your personal privacy. **Anyone with this master key can track the balances of your wallet.**

+If you are running Tails on a seperate computer, you can plug in the device into your normal computer or laptop.
+If you are using your normal computer for Tails, verify that you have correctly backed up your seed and restart your PC with your normal operating system.
+Mind that Tails will forget everything you did during this session.

 If you saved the master key of your wallet, you may create a watch-only wallet on a second computer.
 * Open Electrum